-Thank you for your interest in submitting a post to the Interpreters Division blog.
+Thank you for your interest in writing for the Interpreters Division blog.
 By sharing your experience and expertise you help other translators and interpreters.
-Please read the guidelines for guest contributors below before sending your post to us.
-Be sure it conforms to our Style Guide and the following general post guidelines:
+Please read the guidelines for guest contributors below before sending us your article.

-We follow the ATA Savvy Newcomer style guide, designed for writing content for the web:
+We use the ATA Savvy Newcomer style guide, and these Savvy guidelines: Writing for the Web.

 - Your full name